Guidelines for the Submission of Archaeological Collections and Records to the Center for Archaeological Studies Curatorial Facility

-10. The submission of human remains must be arranged in advance.
-Human remains will not be accepted without clear documentation as to NAGPRA status.
+7. The submission of human remains must be arranged in advance.
+Human remains will not be accepted without clear documentation of their NAGPRA status.

-11. Provide a simple project history that clearly states the official project name and number, counties involved, dates of work and who the work was completed for.
+8. Provide a simple Project History that clearly states the official project name and number, counties involved, dates of work and who the work was completed for.
 List names of the principle investigator, the project archaeologist and names of crewmembers (use complete names; no abbreviations).
 Also state nature of work conducted (survey, testing, etc).

-12. Paper records will be submitted in archival folders and labeled with project name, number (if applicable), year, site number, permit # (if applicable) intrasite provenience (if applicable), folder contents, and submitting contractor/agency.
+9. Paper records should be submitted in archival folders and labeled with project name, number (if applicable), year, site number, permit # (if applicable) intrasite provenience (if applicable), folder contents, and submitting contractor/agency.
 Submit a master inventory or table of contents that lists in detail the contents of each folder.
 Include number of pages.
-Records should be separated into unit/level records, feature forms, daily journals, etc. A photographic log should be submitted with both records and with the photographs.
+Records should be separated into unit/level records, feature forms, daily journals, etc. A photographic log should be submitted with both records and with the photographs (if already printed).
 Original records are not necessary; clear copies on acid-free paper are acceptable.
-Records that are soiled, marked with pen, ink, or sharpie will be placed in archival quality page protectors.
+Records that are soiled or marked with pen/ink/sharpie will be placed in archival quality page protectors.
 A copy of the Texas Antiquities Permit shall accompany all Held-In-Trust Collections.

-13. Digital Photographs will be submitted on an archival stable CD or DVD in a standard format.
+12. Digital Photographs will be submitted on a separate archival stable CD or DVD in a standard format.
 A contact sheet clearly displaying each image with its accompanying image/file number will also accompany each CD.
 The contact sheet must be printed on acid-free paper using a color laser printer.
 Ink-jet images will not be accepted.
 Each image should be cataloged and recorded on a photographic log with corresponding image/file numbers.
 Please submit both an electronic and hard copy of the photo log for each CD.

-14. Collections and Records must be delivered in person to CAS at:
+14. Collections and Records must be delivered in person (see records-only exception) to CAS at: 601 University Drive

 San Marcos, TX 78666